 - The presence of bid-ask-spread tends to widen the extended hours of the session.

 - The presence of professional traders can also complicate short term trading during the extended hours.

 - Such sessions can also be quite expensive since brokers might charge an extra commission on extended hour trading along with their regular commission.

-Pre-market lasts from 4 am EST to the 9:30 am EST. The pre-market session is used by the different traders like the individual investors and the institutional investors for determining the strength and direction of the stock market in order to perform the normal trading sessions.
+Pre-market lasts from 4 am EST to the 9:30 am EST. The pre-market session is used by the different traders like the individual investors and the institutional investors for determining the strength and direction of the stock market to perform the normal trading sessions.

 Large bid-ask-spreads are quite common in pre-market activity as the liquidity and volume are really low.
 Traders can avail of strategic time importance from the pre-market sessions and may not have to worry about the value of a share to get eroded.
 However, it must also be noted that pre-market trading could be a little complicated and expensive at the same time.

-This has been a guide to what is pre-market and its definition.
+This article has been a guide to what is pre-market and its definition.
 Here we discuss how pre-market work and at what time it opens.
 We also discuss the advantages and disadvantages.
-You can learn more about accounting from following articles –
+You can learn more about accounting from the following articles –